-To increase your chances of getting an automatic credit limit increase, remember to pay your bill on time and pay more than the minimum payment.
+To increase your chances of getting an automatic credit limit increase, remember to pay your bill on time and make more than the minimum monthly payments.
 You can always set up automatic bill pay for your Chase card each month.
 This will ensure that you don’t miss due dates and get charged a late fee.

 To update your income, simply log into your Chase account then go to Profile Settings.
 Click on ‘Personal Details’ then scroll down to where it says ‘Income’.
 Add your income, then click Save.